kiboschool/course-industry-experience-1/src/lessons/interviews/assignment.md

 ### Step 2: Prepare
 Review the lesson pages to prepare.
-The interview confirmation will include the name of the company you are interviewing for. _Because this is a mock interview, you should not do a lot of company research, but do ensure you know what they company builds._
+The interview confirmation will include the name of the company you are interviewing for. _Because this is an informational interview, you should not do a lot of company research, but do ensure you know what they company builds._

 **Expectations**